stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 * For a Linux system wide install, set `--prefix /usr`
 * For FreeBSD (*BSD), for a system-wide install,  don't set `--prefix` as the default (`/usr/local`) is suitable

-Unless you need a multi-user setup, a local install is preferable, as you don't need `sudo` to install, and you'll not risk messing up build permissions.
+Unless you need a multi-user setup, a local install is preferable, as you don't need `sudo` / `doas` to install, and you'll not risk messing up build permissions.

 ### "Easy" first-time install on Debian and derivatives